 Producing so vivid a music that it can almost be tasted, Abbasi sounds like no one who has gone before him.
 His compositions are sheer genius…

-With ten albums of mostly original compositions under his belt, Rez Abbasi continues to find new groups of musicians to help his musical vision come to life.
+With 14 albums of mostly original compositions under his belt, Abbasi continues to find new groups of musicians to help his musical vision come to life.
 His 2005 recording Snake Charmer, created a stir in the music world partly due to his organic, original approach in blending two complex musical genres together, namely jazz and Indian music.
-The provocative instrumentation of organ, drums and guitar alongside Indian vocalist Kiran Ahluwalia, is on one hand a sound grounded in jazz and yet uncommon in jazz arenas.
+The provocative instrumentation of organ, drums and guitar alongside Indian vocalist Kiran Ahluwalia, is on one hand, a sound grounded in jazz and yet uncommon in jazz arenas.
 20th Century Guitar reviewed the CD as, “One of the best examples yet of how to merge Indian Classical music with jazz…Snake Charmer really breaks new ground.”
 In 2007, Rez achieved even greater heights with the follow up to Snake Charmer, Bazaar.
+Bazaar continues the group’s journey through territories unheard in today’s jazz/world music scene.

-At the start of 2010, Abbasi formed a new quartet.
-The Rez Abbasi Acoustic Quartet, or RAAQ, was conceived for the purposes of featuring Abbasi’s steel-string acoustic guitar talents.
-Simultaneously, it serves as an outlet to feature his compositions alongside “gems from other composers that are rarely heard today.”
-Abbasi was well aware of creating a group that would magnify and enhance his acoustic guitar sound – calling upon vibraphonist, Bill Ware (Jazz Passengers), bassist, Stephan Crump (Vijay Iyer Trio) and drummer, Eric McPherson (Andrew Hill).
+ll Ware (Steely Dan), bassist, Stephan Crump (Vijay Iyer Trio) and drummer, Eric McPherson (Andrew Hill).
 RAAQ’s debut, Natural Selection (Sunnyside, 2010) captures the profound sensitivity of the ensemble as it twists and turns through the set, featuring the standout textural cascades created between acoustic guitar and vibraphone.
-The album was included in JazzTimes’ best of the year.
+The album was included in JazzTimes’ and NPR’s ‘best of’ the year lists and the New York Times did a feature review of the CD release concert.
 RAAQ performed at the 2010 Newport Jazz Festival which was recorded and broadcasted several times on NPR’s JazzSet with Dee Dee Bridgewater.

+In 2010, Abbasi reconvened his group, Invocation to record the follow-up to Things To Come.
+Suno Suno (enja, 2011) features his new CMA commissioned compositions that are informed by Qawwali – spiritual music from Pakistan.
+The power, joy and depth that Qawwali encompasses can be heard throughout Suno Suno.
+The album was included on multiple top-ten lists of 2011.
 As a response to Invocation, with its extended ensemble and highly complex compositions, Abbasi felt the need to do a more intimate project.
-His new trio was formed and it includes long-time cohorts, bassist John Hebert (Andrew Hill) and drummer Satoshi Takeishi (Eliane Elias).
-Continuous Beat (Enja, 2012), is Abbasi’s first trio outing and the results are brimming with adventure and subtlety.
-Along with his cutting edge compositions, the trio reinterprets Thelonious Monk’s, Off Minor, Keith Jarrett’s, The Cure and others, using electronic manipulation on the guitar.
-As he states.
-“I wanted to excite the listener with a new guitar trio experience.
-One that retains the warmth of the established trio sound but also employs electronics in order to expand the timbral pallet, especially for the melodies.
+His new trio was formed and it includes long time cohorts, bassist, John Hebért (Andrew Hill) and drummer, Satoshi Takeishi (Eliane Elias).
+Continuous Beat (enja, 2013), is his first trio outing and the results are brimming with adventure and subtlety.
+Along with his cutting edge compositions, the trio reinterprets music of Monk, Jarrett and others, using guitar electronic manipulation.
+As he states, “I wanted to excite the listener with a new guitar trio experience – one that retains the warmth of the established trio sound but also employs electronics in order to expand the timbral palette, especially for the melodies.
 Ultimately, this approach not only gives clarity to the solos but also keeps the listener’s aural sense stimulated.”